Introduction to Arithmetic Groups: Irreducible lattices

 \begin{prop} Let $M$ be an irreducible locally symmetric space, such that the universal cover~$X$ of~$M$ has no compact factors, and no flat factors.
 For any nontrivial cartesian product decomposition $X = X_1 \times X_2$ of~$X$, the image of~$X_1$ is dense in~$M$. \end{prop}

 We will see in \cref{SL(2Z[sqrt2])} that $\SL(2,\real) \times \SL(2,\real)$ has an irreducible lattice (for example, a lattice isomorphic to $\SL\bigl( 2,\integer[\sqrt{2}] \bigr)$).
-More generally, \cref{irred<>isotypic} shows that if all the simple factors of~$G$ are of the same type \see{AnBnCnDn}, then $G$ has an irreducible lattice.
+More generally, \cref{Isotypic->irred} shows that $G$ has an irreducible lattice if all the simple factors of the ``\term{complexification}'' of~$G$ are isogenous to each other.
+The converse is proved in \cref{irred->isotypic}, under the additional assumption that $G$ has no compact factors.

 \begin{exercises}